simbroadcasts/react-node-insim/README.md

 ### Flex

-Flex layout allows displaying buttons in a row or column with flexbox options.
+Flex layout displays buttons in a row or column with flexbox options.

 #### Import